brianorwhatever/blockchain/Notes/cryptoeconomics/markets.md

 Sometimes producing a good/service will have some impact on another party that did not necessarily have a say in the exchange.
 Externalities may be 'unpriced' in the sense that the damage/benefit was not priced in when the transaction happened.

+### Example

 The common example is pollution.
 Markets demand goods whose production pollutes the environment.
 People who had no part in the exchange may suffer the consequences of the pollution.
 It may also cost future generations huge amounts of money to fix.
 Neither of these were priced into the intial transaction.

 ## Efficiency

 Markets are efficient in the sense that they price goods, and therefore allocate resources more 'accurately' than any individual or group could manage.
-If it were up to some group to decide what the 'correct' price of a commodity was, and all sellers had to follow it, they would likely either be too high and consumers would suffer the high price, be unable to buy, and sellers would likely make *less*; or price too low and sellers would suffer low profit and production would drop.

 ## Free markets